-Any transfer student with an AA or AS degree from a regionally-accredited institution will have met their general education requirements at Lander provided they earned a grade of "C" or better in each course applicable to the AA or AS degree.
+Any student with an AA or AS degree from a regionally accredited institution will have met their general education requirements at Lander.
 Students will still have to meet specific requirements of their major, prerequisite requirements for upper-level coursework, and any South Carolina requirement.

-Students transferring to Lander with 12 or more credit hours post high school graduation from a regionally-accredited institution will be able to apply specific courses that counted for general education credit at the originating institution as meeting specific general education requirements in Lander's general education program under the following conditions.
+Students transferring to Lander with 12 or more credit hours post high school graduation from a regionally accredited institution will be able to apply specific courses that counted for general education credit at the originating institution as meeting specific general education requirements in Lander's general education program under the following conditions.